 In one survey, those asked, estimated the cost of a 20-year $250,000 level term policy on a healthy 30-year-old male, at being close to $400.
 In actuality, the cost would have only been $150.
 Unfortunately, healthy younger adults who would qualify for preferred prices, overestimate the cost of life insurance closer to seven times!

-The truth is that life insurance premiums have decreased by about 50% over the past 10 to 15 years.
+The truth is that life insurance premiums have decreased by about 50% over the past 10 to 15 years, as mentioned in the same survey article given above.
 This is an important detail to know, especially for those who recognize they are underinsured.
 Statistically, 29% of men and 33% of women realize they are underinsured, and minority groups recognize their need for more life insurance even more than non-minority groups.
 41% of African Americans and 37% of Hispanics report they need more coverage.

 With the concern of price being so overestimated, it is nice to know that some life insurance policies can recover the cost of the purchase in a relatively short period of time.
 Imagine purchasing anything and having the cost of what you paid returned to you, while you get to keep what you purchased.
 Enter limited pay life insurance policies.